 Noticed that I didn't include apple cider vinegar in the list.
 I find its smell and flavor are too overpowering to make it as a dipping sauce.
 But if you must use it, combine it with a milder vinegar to dilute

-Place all the ingredients in a bowl.
+Place all the ingredients in a bowl or a tall jar if you're making a big batch.
 Whisk until the sugar has completely dissolved.
-Let the sauce stand for around 20 to 30 minutes.
+Let the sauce stand for around 20 to 30 minutes, best overnight.
 This will marinate the raw onions and will make the sauce even more flavorful!

-Taste before serving and adjust the seasonings as needed–add more sugar if you want it sweeter or salt if you want it saltier.
+Taste before serving and adjust the seasonings as needed–add more sugar if you want it sweeter or salt/ fish sauce (patis) if you want it saltier.

 That is it!
 Easy peasy!